nidorx/ecs-lua/README.md

 **Roblox-ECS** is a tiny and easy to use [ECS _(Entity Component System)_](https://en.wikipedia.org/wiki/Entity_component_system) engine for game development on the Roblox platform

-**TLDR;** There is a very cool tutorial below in the content that shows you in practice how to create a small shooting system (The result of this tutorial can be seen at https://github.com/nidorx/roblox-ecs/blob/master/docs/tutorial.rbxl).
+**TLDR;** There is a [very cool tutorial that shows you in practice how to create a small shooting system](TUTORIAL.md) (The result of this tutorial can be seen at https://github.com/nidorx/roblox-ecs/blob/master/docs/tutorial.rbxl).

 > **IMPORTANT!** This engine is still in development, therefore subject to bugs